mohamed-abd-elnabi/e_commerce_app/README.md

 Contributions to the app are welcome.
 Feel free to submit bug reports, feature requests, or code contributions through pull requests.

-## Contact

-If you have any questions or need assistance, you can reach out to the project maintainers at [mohmad14220040@gmail.com]
 ## Images
 <br>
 <div style="display: flex; flex-direction: row; gap: 60px;">